artri-app/artri-app/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Setup the environment

+This project use `.env` file for communication with APIs.
+Make sure your `.env` file is set before start the project and following the `.env_example` file.

 # Project architecture

 This project will follow the concepts of MVC architecture pattern, so the current project use this following organization: